MrNinja008/ItemInteract/README.md

 - [X] HotBarSlots are Customisable In Config.
 - [X] Custom ItemNames are customisable In Config.
 - [X] Commands are Customisable In Config.
-- [ ] Lore Can be Customisable //todo
+- [X] Lore Can be Customisable in config!

 # Pull Request
 If You Like To Construibite To This Plugin Feel free to make pull request!